natemoo-re/astro-icon/packages/core/README.md

 ## Manual Install

-First, install the `@astrojs/partytown` package using your package manager.
+First, install the `astro-icon` package using your package manager.
 If you're using npm or aren't sure, run this in the terminal:

 ```sh
 npm install astro-icon